 Illegal Marketing of Risperdal

 Although doctors may prescribe medications for “off-label” (unapproved) uses, the law prohibits companies from actively promoting or marketing drugs for such uses.
-One example of off-label use is when some doctors prescribe Risperdal as a treatment for ADHD.
+One example of off-label use is when some doctors prescribe Risperdal or Invega as a treatment for ADHD.

 A panel of federal drug experts found the risks of Risperdal too profound to justify its use in treating behavioral disorders in children, so use of the drug to treat ADHD and other behavioral disorders remains off-label despite approval of the drug for use in children’s schizophrenia and autism.

 Government regulators and attorneys general for 36 states and the District of Columbia settled a lawsuit in August 2012 in which they claimed that Johnson & Johnson illegally promoted off-label use of the drug in children before the FDA approved it for younger patients.
 The charges included paying physicians to give favorable speeches, paying for golf outings for doctors and giving bonuses to salespeople who marketed the drug to pediatric doctors.
 Doctors who promoted Risperdal for children were also rewarded by the drugmaker with lucrative consulting deals, according to the lawsuit.

 Johnson & Johnson was negotiating a settlement with federal authorities over its aggressive marketing of Risperdal and Invega.
 The agreement originally stalled over language that the government wanted J&J to add acknowledging that it downplayed data on increased prolactin levels that stimulated breast development in children.
 Johnson & Johnson does not want to include that language because it fears the admission could be used in civil lawsuits.
 In 2013, the company finally agreed to pay $2.2 billion to settle the charges.

 Lawsuits & Settlements